Angles and triangles are labelled in a standard manner.

 An angle is named with three letters, in capitals.

-Triangles are labelled with three pairs of letters: a, b and c and A, B and C. The lower case letters, a, b and c represent the lengths, and the upper case letters represent the angles:
+Triangles are labelled with three pairs of letters: a, b and c and A, B and C. The lower case letters, a, b and c represent the lengths, and the upper case letters are the angles.

 For each pair of letters, the length letters are opposite the angle letters.

-2. Two lines AB and CD intersect at a point, E. Give, using a three-letter label, the name of the angle shown with an x.
+Two lines AB and CD intersect at a point, E. Give, using a three-letter label, the name of the angle shown with an `x`.

 To make the angle, work along the path A - E - D. This is written as AED.